 - Performance Management refers to a process of creating a work environment where people can perform to meet your business goals.
-Effective performance management addresses three key areas: developing employee’s skills and abilities, rewarding employees equitably, and driving your company’s performance.
+Effective performance management addresses three key areas: 1) developing employees’ skills and abilities, 2) rewarding employees equitably, and 3) driving your company’s performance.

-- Performance management of people with a disability, like most stages of the hiring process, is not very different from the supervision of any other employee.
+- Performance management of persons experiencing disability, like most stages of the hiring process, is not very different from the supervision of any other employee.

 Why is it important?

 - After the hire, the focus shifts to employee retention.
 Each employee, whether they have a disability or not, is different.
 Creating a culture where all employees feel respected and appreciated requires some effort but will benefit all employees.